| |

 Days 7-10: The Algarve

-It’s more Mediterranean, with incredible fresh fish and seafood, warm weather (too warm in the summer for us), and a gorgeous coastline full of golden sand beaches and coves of turquoise water.
+Down here, it’s more Mediterranean, with incredible fresh fish and seafood, warm weather (too warm in the summer for us), and a gorgeous coastline full of golden sand beaches and coves of turquoise water.

-It’s the perfect place to spend the last few days of your Portugal itinerary soaking up the sun and relaxing on the beach before returning home.
+It’s the perfect place to spend the last few days of your itinerary soaking up the sun and relaxing on the beach before returning home.

 Getting to the Algarve